reatured/HandVisSimulation/README.md

 -   **`App.js`**: The root component that manages the entire application's state, including control modes, selected models, joint rotations, and all UI toggles.
 It orchestrates data flow between the camera, UI, and 3D scene.
 -   **`HandTrackingCamera.js`**: A headless component that initializes the webcam, runs the MediaPipe Hand Landmarker, processes the results, and passes tracking data up to `App.js`.
 -   **`Scene3D.js`**: Renders the 3D environment, including the hand models, gimbals, and axes.
 It receives joint rotation data and applies it to the corresponding models.
 It also handles user interaction with the 3D scene (camera controls, gimbal manipulation).
--   **`ControlPanel.js`**: The main UI panel containing all the toggles, sliders, and buttons that allow the user to configure the simulation.
+-   **`InspectorPanel.jsx`**: The main UI panel containing all the toggles, sliders, and buttons that allow the user to configure the simulation.
+Built with shadcn/ui components and a dark professional theme.
 -   **`DebugPanel.js`**: A simple UI overlay that displays the current Euler rotation angles of the wrists and provides a button to reset the orientation.
 -   **`coordinateMapping.js`**: Contains the core logic for converting the 21 hand landmarks from MediaPipe into a standardized set of joint rotations.
 It also includes the `CalibrationManager` class.
 -   **`handKinematics.js`**: Provides utility functions for kinematic calculations, such as calculating angles between vectors and ensuring smooth rotations.